pierrediedhiou/cybersecurity-journey/glossary.md

 - **HIDS** — Host Intrusion Detection System, installed individually on a host and detects security threats related to that specific host only
+- **HTTP Exfiltration** — A data exfiltration technique that uses HTTP as the transport to move stolen data out of a network, blending with normal web traffic to avoid detection
 ## I
 - **Injection** — Attack inserting malicious code into an input field
 - **IP Address** — Internet Protocol Address, a unique numerical label assigned